hodger/Ant-Based-Satellite-Research/README.md

-# Ant-Based satellite cybersecurity research
+# Ant-based satellite cybersecurity research
 This is a NetLogo3D simulation for modeling cybersecurity networks in space systems, currently being developed at the University of North Dakota as a part of the OpenOrbiter small satellite development program.